 Skip to content

-PyTorch - inference of a pre-trained model
+Use PyTorch to run the inference of a pre-trained mode

 Guided Tutorial for Using Mixtral-8x7B